Tik-Tok (Oz): Later works

 Tik-Tok was played by Wallace Illington in the 1908 film, The Fairylogue and Radio-Plays, which is now known only from a production still or two.
 In 1913, the comedian James C. Morton played Tik-Tok in The Tik-Tok Man of Oz, a musical play by Baum, Louis F. Gottschalk, Victor Schertzinger, and Oliver Morosco.
 The role of Tik-Tok was a straight man role similar to that of David C. Montgomery's Tin Woodman in The Wizard of Oz.
 Corresponding to Fred Stone's Scarecrow or clown part was Shaggy Man, played by Frank F. Moore, who would later play the Scarecrow in His Majesty, the Scarecrow of Oz.
 Tik-Tok did not appear in any of the productions of The Oz Film Manufacturing Company.

-Tik-Tok appeared in the Thanksgiving special Dorothy in the Land of Oz voiced by Joan Gerber.
+Tik-Tok appeared in the 1980 television special Thanksgiving in the Land of Oz voiced by Joan Gerber.

 Tik-Tok was a main character in Disney's Return to Oz, adapted from The Marvelous Land of Oz and Ozma of Oz.
 His legs are very stout and he speaks with his mustache rather than his teeth.
 In the film, he is the entire Royal Army of Oz, which is ironic considering his general haplessness, partly from the character's in-book inability to wind up his clockworks for himself.
 In an interview for the Elstree project, director Walter Murch explained that Tik-Tok's physical performance was created by the acrobat Michael Sundin: "he would put his legs down into Tik-Tok's legs, and then he would bend over looking through his legs, through his thighs, and then he would cross his arms [across his chest] to operate Tik-Tok's arms."
 He used an LCD feed inside the costume to monitor his movements.
 Due to the heat and physical exertion of being upside-down, according to Murch, Sundin's "limit was two and half minutes from the moment the lid went on."
 Sean Barrett provided his voice, while Tim Rose remotely-operated the head.

-Tik-Tok appears in Dorothy and the Wizard of Oz voiced by Jess Harnell.
+Tik-Tok appears in the 2017 TV series Dorothy and the Wizard of Oz voiced by Jess Harnell.
 Just like the books, Tik-Tok was created by Smith & Tinker.